edmcouncil/fibo/CONTRIBUTING.md

 These issues are considered to show stoppers from a FIBO publication perspective and must be rectified prior to checking in any ontology revisions.
 In other words, DOCTYPE ENTITY declarations are required, the use of abbreviated IRIs and QNames is required for readability purposes, and there must not be a default IRI in any FIBO ontology.

-### Maturity levels

-Each FIBO ontology has one of three levels of maturity.

-**Release**

-* Release ontologies have undergone unit and integration testing, and have passed the most rigorous tests for completeness, consistency, and correctness.

-**Provisional**

-* Provisional ontologies were developed in the early days of FIBO but have not been vetted or tested to the level of Release.

-**Informative**

-* Informative ontologies are ones that have been considered by the FIBO Community but have been explicitly rejected.
-They are included in FIBO sources because they include information, without which FIBO would fail basic referential consistency tests.
-Casual users should usually ignore them.
-Developers should consider these for information only, to determine the detailed meaning of the things that reference them.

-One can see the maturity level for each FIBO ontology, see e.g. [https://spec.edmcouncil.org/fibo/ontology/BE/FunctionalEntities/FunctionalEntities/](https://spec.edmcouncil.org/fibo/ontology/BE/FunctionalEntities/FunctionalEntities/)

 ### FIBO standard IRI format